nuprl/MultiPL-E/index.md

 ### Creating eval_foo

-Now that you're done converting Python to your language of choice, we need to define how to evaluate the generated programs.
+Now that you're done converting Python to your language of choice, you need to define how to evaluate the generated programs.
 As a reminder, one of the contributions of this benchmark suite is actually evaluating the generated code.
-Let's continue with the idea that we are adding Perl as a new language to our dataset.
+Let's continue with the idea that you are adding Perl as a new language to our dataset.

 In `eval_pl.py` you should define a function, `eval_script`, with the following signature and imports: